 The NESC Handbook represents a next-generation tool for the professional who needs to understand the NESC.
 The handbook was developed for use at many levels in the electric and communication industries, including those involved in system design, construction, maintenance, inspection, standards development, and worker training.
 This step-by-step guide explains how to apply and meet the NESC rules for electrical supply stations and equipment, as well as overhead and underground electric supply and communications lines.
 It gives users insight into what lies behind the NESC’s rules and how to apply them.
 Unlike earlier handbooks, this new edition includes the code itself interspersed throughout the handbook, with interpretations and background information corresponding to the actual portions of code being discussed and highlighted.
 It includes input from numerous experts and members of the Subcommittees and Executive Committee of the NESC, as well as Allan Clapp.

-The NESC Course Program is a series of 6 online courses that take an in-depth look at the rules, regulations, and changes made in the 2017 NESC edition.
+The NESC Course Program* is a series of six online courses that take an in-depth look at the rules, regulations, and changes made in the 2017 NESC edition.
 Taught by industry leaders who helped write the standard, these courses provide essential training for safeguarding power utility facilities and the people around them.
 Available exclusively through the IEEE Xplore digital library, courses are self-paced and delivered in a convenient, easy-to-use online learning environment.
-The first course, Changes to the NESC 2017 Edition, is now available.*

 The NESC Code has been continually adapted to reflect innovations in technology and new challenges confronted in the field.

 - Revising the purpose rule to include only the safeguarding of persons and utility facilities and clarifying the application rules.

 - Deleting unused definitions and adding definitions for communication and supply space.

 - Revising the substation impenetrable fence requirements.